 Another alternative to walking is strength-building, which can be accomplished even while sitting.

-- Lift legs straight out in front of you by extending the knees, hold them outstretched for a few seconds, then bend the knees and slowly lower them down.
+Lift your legs straight out in front of you by extending the knees, holding them outstretched for a few seconds, then bend the knees and slowly lower them down.
 Repeat this movement several times.

 Healthy, COPD-compatible diet